harkirat2021/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/Checkpoint_2/README.md

   	ORDER BY total_use_of_force_events DESC;

 ## Question-2
-Question 2: Chloropleth map to assess geographic distribution for proportion of use of force incidents that result in injury. <br />
+Question 2: Choropleth map to assess geographic distribution for proportion of use of force incidents that result in injury. <br />
 For ease of use, csv files have been provided to link to Tableau.
 Please open .src\Checkpoint_2_Workbook.twb.
 After opening the workbook you must enter the correct password for cpdb-student.
 Please refer to the canvas for this password <br />
 Please link the district and district % Sheet with .CP2\District_HCG.csv <br />